MohsenFatemi/Approximate-Algorithms/README.md

 # Approximate-Algorithms
-This are some codes for Approximate Algorithms
+These are some codes for Approximate Algorithms